 “We have received the petition and will respond appropriately,” David Bloomgren, a spokesman for the EPA, said in an e-mail.

 U.S. gas and oil production is booming in part because drillers are using hydraulic fracturing, or fracking, to free gas trapped in underground rock.
 That development has driven down the price natural gas, and spurred job growth in states such as Pennsylvania, Ohio and North Dakota.

 “We support compliance with existing requirements, and in fact we often go beyond those requirements,” Dan Whitten, a spokesman for America’s Natural Gas Alliance, which includes Cabot Oil & Gas Corp.
-(COG) and Chesapeake Energy Corp.
-(CHK), said in an e- mail.
+(COG:US) and Chesapeake Energy Corp.
+(CHK:US), said in an e- mail.
 “Thanks to the natural-gas community’s commitment to safe and responsible development, and our work with state regulators, people don’t have to choose between the many energy security, air quality and economic benefits natural gas brings, and a clean environment.”

 Gas production has prompted complaints from nearby residents, who say their wells have been tainted by chemicals seeping into aquifers or spills at drilling sites.
 Also, air pollution from methane and air toxic emissions during drilling is a frequent concern.

 “The EPA estimates the oil and gas industry releases 127,000 tons of hazardous air pollutants every year, second only to power plants and more than any of the other industries already reporting” it, Eric Schaeffer, director of the Environmental Integrity Project, said in a statement.
 “Why shouldn’t oil and gas companies be required to report these toxic releases under our right-to-know laws, like so many other industries already do?”

 To contact the reporter on this story: Mark Drajem in Washington at firstname.lastname@example.org